Introduction to Arabic Literature

 Method of assessment

-One three-hour written examination taken in May/June (50%); a 2,500 word literary analysis of a classical or modern work (25%); a 2,500 word argument driven essay on classical or modern Arabic literature (25%).
+One two-hour written examination taken in May/June (50%); a 2,500 word literary analysis of a classical or modern work (25%); a 2,500 word argument driven essay on classical or modern Arabic literature (25%).

 - Allen, Roger.
 The Arabic Literary Heritage: the development of its genres and criticism (1998).